The Online Closure Principle: Online closure principle

-Hence, it can be focused completely on online closed procedures when constructing new online procedures with FWER control.
-However, at each step $i \in \mathbb{N}$ we need to consider up to $2^{i-1}$ intersection hypotheses $H_I$, $I\subseteq \mathbb{N}$, with $i\in I$.
+By Theorem \ref{theo:closed_general}, we can focus completely on online closed procedures when constructing new online procedures with FWER control and, by Corollary \ref{corol:consonance}, we may even restrict to consonant intersection tests.
+Usually, at each step $i \in \mathbb{N}$ we need to consider up to $2^{i-1}$ intersection hypotheses $H_I$, $I\subseteq \mathbb{N}$, with $i\in I$.
 Since $i$ tends to infinity, it is unrealisable to test all of these intersection hypotheses in practice.
 Even if the testing process stops at some point, it is computationally intensive and difficult to communicate.
-In the offline setting, the same problems occur when a large number of hypotheses is tested, which leads to the establishment of short-cut procedures \cite{GH}.
-The objective of short-cut procedures is to find decisions for the individual hypotheses without testing every intersection hypothesis contained in the closure set.
+In the offline setting, the same problems occur when a large number of hypotheses is tested, which led to the establishment of short-cut procedures \cite{GH}.
+The objective of short-cut procedures is to find decisions for the individual hypotheses without testing every intersection hypothesis.
 In this way, the number of operations should be reduced to the number of individual hypotheses while the decisions coincide with those of a closed procedure.
 We now want to apply this approach to the online case.
+To formulate a short-cut, additional assumptions towards the family of intersection tests $\phi$ are required.
+In this paper, we focus on short-cuts based on consonance \eqref{eq:consonance}.

-In order to formulate a short-cut, a consonance property is usually required. \begin{definition}[Consonance \cite{G}] Let $(\phi_I)_{I \subseteq \mathbb{N}}$ be a family of online intersection tests.
-Then $(\phi_I)_{I \subseteq \mathbb{N}}$ has the consonance property, if for all $I\subseteq\mathbb{N}:$ \end{definition} When constructing short-cuts in offline multiple testing, one would usually start with the global hypothesis \cite{HBW}, which is the intersection of all individual hypotheses.
-If the global hypothesis is rejected, there exists an index $i$ satisfying the consonance property (Definition \ref{def:consonance}) which implies that the individual hypothesis $H_i$ can be rejected by the closure principle.
+When constructing consonance-based short-cuts in offline multiple testing, one would usually start with the global hypothesis \cite{HBW}, which is the intersection of all individual hypotheses.
+If the global hypothesis is rejected, there exists an index $i$ satisfying the consonance property \eqref{eq:consonance}, which implies that the individual hypothesis $H_i$ can be rejected by the closure principle.
 In the next step, the intersection of all hypotheses except $H_i$ is considered and the testing step is repeated.
 This can be continued until the intersection of the remaining hypotheses cannot be rejected.
-In online multiple testing, this proceeding is inadmissible as the global hypothesis is not known at the beginning of the evaluation.
+In online multiple testing, this proceeding is not possible as the global hypothesis is not known at the beginning of the evaluation.
 However, the predictability condition makes it possible to formulate a short-cut anyway.